jeighmz/softrobot/pybullet/README.md

 ## Installation

-1. Install Python.
+1. Create a virtual python environment `python3 -m venv pybullet-venv`
+2. Activate the environment with `source pybullet-venv/bin/activate`
-2. Install PyBullet by running `pip install pybullet` in your terminal.
+3. Install PyBullet and other dependencies by running `pip3 install -r requirements.txt` in your terminal

 ## Running the Simulation